 To improve form conversion, reduce the cognitive work needed to complete the form.

 This PDF from FormStack has a lot of good information, though.
 Particularly the part about how different kinds of forms, surveys, contact, payment and so on, have different numbers of fields on average and different conversion rates.

 My background is in UX, so I tend to view form conversion through that lens.
 And UX folks have been studying forms for a long time.

-This article from the Nielsen/Norman Group, run by cranky-old-man-of-the-web Jakob Nielsen and design legend Don Norman, summarizes their current recommendations:
+This article from the Nielsen/Norman Group, run by design legends Jakob Nielsen and Don Norman, summarizes their current recommendations: